pfmiles/dropincc.java/README.md

 	System.out.println(exe.eval("1 +2+3+(4 +5*6*7*(64/8/2/(2/1 )/1)*8  +9  )+   10"));

+The resulting `exe` object is thread-safe and is suggested to be cached for future use.

-There lies many staff of complexity in the implementation of dropincc.java, but to the end user, I believe it could turns out to be a form of simplicity.
+There lies many stuff of complexity in the implementation of dropincc.java, but to the end user, I believe it could turns out to be a form of simplicity.

 That's it, dropincc.java, a new parser generator which you have never seen.
 It is not just 'yet another compiler compiler', because there is already a whole bunch of tools to do such kind of general purposed parser generation.
 It is aimed to help you create DSLs in java.
 Which is a neglected topic in java community.

-Oops..
-I almost forgot, in order to make the example code above run, all you need to do is put the dropincc.java's [jar file](https://github.com/downloads/pfmiles/dropincc.java/dropincc.java-0.1.0.jar) in your classpath, no other dependencies.
+In order to make the example code above run, make sure that you are using jdk 1.6 or above and all you need to do is put the dropincc.java's compiled [jar file](https://github.com/pfmiles/dropincc.java/releases) in your classpath, no other dependencies.

 More examples and documentation coming soon...
 You could explore the [wiki page](https://github.com/pfmiles/dropincc.java/wiki) or my [blog](http://pfmiles.github.com/blog/category/dropincc/) to find more information.

-### Mailing list and discussion forum

-* [Dropincc Forum](http://dropincc-java.1068093.n5.nabble.com/).
-Click "Options > Post by email..." when you entered the forum to get the email address of our mailing list.
-* Feel free to discuss about dropincc.java and I'll reply ASAP.

 ### NOTES

-* dropincc.java is now in its very initial stage, so it has a lot of improvements to do: The token definition is implemented in java built-in regEx implementation, so it could not support 'longest match' which it is expected to be.
-It now behaviors like a 'earliest match' or something...
-So the token definition order matters a lot currently.
-This must be improved later.

-### TODO

-* TokenTypes in runtime lexing & parsing should be simplified to a 'hashCode & equals-efficient' type(int).
-* Bootstrap "longest match" lexer regex engine.
-* Allow user to name each element for pretty printing.
-* More examples and detailed documentation.
+* The current stable release is v0.2.1.
+* The developing v0.3.0 and master branch may not be compatible with v0.2.x, but v0.2.x would be continuously maintained at branch `0.2.x`.
+* v0.3.0 will be a BIG release, and it surely will provide you a new powerful DSL tool.
+But... currently, we could just hold on v0.2.x because it's released and runs dozens of millions of times every day in more than one important production systems.
+The correctness is proven.